-Through this We Mean Green Fund, a larger-scale composting structure will supplement the UNT Community Garden’s existing composting methods which no longer have the capacity to process the large amount of organic material produced at the garden.
-This new wood and wire three-bin turning compost system will allow for more organic material to be salvaged from the garden while also serving as a way for plant material to be stored while it decomposes.
+Through this We Mean Green Fund, a larger-scale composting structure will supplement the UNT Community Garden’s existing composting methods, which no longer have the capacity to process the large amount of organic material produced in the garden.
+This new wood and wire three-bin turning compost system will allow more organic material to be salvaged from the garden while also serving as a way for storing plant material while decomposing.
 Students will use the compost they create to enrich the soil in their adopted community garden plots.
-Signage explaining the composting process will provide students with a better understanding of sustainable gardening practices.
-Keep an eye out for this new garden equipment and signage during fall 2021!
+Signage explaining the composting process will give students a better understanding of sustainable gardening practices.
+Keep an eye out for this new garden equipment and signage during summer of 2022!

-This composting station will not accept household food scraps or organic materials generated from sources other than the UNT Community Garden.
-Educational workshops and demonstrations will guide UNT community members in the process of starting their own composting stations at home.
+This composting station will not accept household food scraps or organic materials from sources other than the UNT Community Garden.
+Educational workshops and demonstrations will guide UNT community members in starting their composting stations at home.

-This project was proposed by a PhD candidate and avid UNT Community Garden member during spring 2021.
+This project was proposed by a Ph.D. candidate and avid UNT Community Garden member in spring 2021.